stupidmankind/BYpassDoc/docs/source/commands/getfiles.rst

 ----------

 **Source Folder**
 	Indicate the path to folder.
-This command list all files inside the folder ex.
-C:\\temp\\myfolder
+This command list all files inside the folder, e.g., C:\\temp\\myfolder.

 **Exclude Files**
-	Indicate the excluded files in the source folder. ex. desktop.ini,\*.pdf
+	Indicate the excluded files in the source folder. e.g., desktop.ini,\*.pdf.

 **Variable Name**
-	Enter variable name to assign
+	Indicate variable name to assign.